tarwn/lessthandot-hugo/blogs/content/posts/2009-02-01-how-to-enable-xp_cmdshell-on-sql-server-2005.md

 To enable OPENROWSET and OPENQUERY you can use the previous script but instead of &#8216;xp_cmdshell&#8217; you will use &#8216;Ad Hoc Distributed Queries&#8217;.
 The script to enable Ad Hoc Distributed Queries is below

+sql
-<pre>EXECUTE SP_CONFIGURE 'show advanced options', 1
+EXECUTE SP_CONFIGURE 'show advanced options', 1
 RECONFIGURE WITH OVERRIDE
 GO